tymaestro/The-Sweat-Life/README.md

 ### Delete Activity Page

 The delete activity page displays a warning (defensive programming) to ensure that you are certain of your choice to delete the chosen activity and are aware of the consequences.

+### Edit Comment Page

+The edit comment page displays your comment as a form, pre-populated with the content previously provided so that you can edit you comment.

+### Delete Comment Page

+The delete comment page displays a warning (defensive programming) to ensure that you are certain of your choice to delete the chosen comment and are aware of the consequences.

+### 400 Error Page

+The 400 error page displays a UX-friendly error message and the option to "return to safety".

+### 403 Error Page

+The 403 error page displays a UX-friendly error message and the option to "return to safety".

+### 404 Error Page

+The 404 error page displays a UX-friendly error message and the option to "return to safety".

+### 500 Error Page

+The 500 error page displays a UX-friendly error message and the option to "return to safety".

 ## Features Left To Implement